jnilla/phing-joomla-extension-builder/README.md

 	phing -Dextension=com_content build

-Note: This example assumes you have created a source folder for this extension and have the script parameters configured correctly
+Note: This example assumes you have already have a source folder for this extension and have the script parameters configured correctly

 ### Creating a package